madrilene/lenesaile.com/src/en/blog/2022-11-29-eleventy-config.md

 ## Wrap up

 This is how I'm currenlty structuring my projects.
 You can see this being applied in my starter [eleventy-excellent](https://github.com/madrilene/eleventy-excellent/blob/main/.eleventy.js).
 A wonderful example of a tidy Eleventy config file can be found in the [repository of Miriam Suzanne's personal website](https://github.com/mirisuzanne/mia/blob/main/.eleventy.js).

+A look at the [official Eleventy starter](https://github.com/11ty/eleventy-base-blog/blob/main/eleventy.config.js) is always worthwhile, because there you can find cutting edge ideas from Zach, the creator of Eleventy.

 Generally, it is always a great idea to dive deeply into the repositories of [starter projects](https://www.11ty.dev/docs/starter/) or personal sites of other developers.